Tensile and compressive strain tuning of a Kondo lattice: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-We are grateful to Elena Gati, Burkhard Schmidt and Hiroaki Kusunose for valuable discussions regarding the strain dependence of the CEF splitting in Kondo systems.
+We are grateful to Elena Gati, Burkhard Schmidt, Hiroaki Kusunose, and Tatsuya Yanagisawa for valuable discussions regarding the strain dependence of the CEF splitting in Kondo systems.
 S.N.
 Panja is supported by the Alexander von Humboldt Foundation.